mhekkel/libzeep/README.txt

 This is the first release of libzeep.

 It is supposed to become a very easy way to create SOAP server software in C++.
-You use it to export a C++ objects methods as SOAP actions.
+You use it to export a C++ object's methods as SOAP actions.
 The library can generate a WSDL for the exported actions and it also has a REST style interface.

-libzeep uses several Boost libraries and currently requires at least version 1.36 of Boost since it uses the new asio library for network I/O.
+libzeep uses several Boost libraries and currently requires at least version 1.36 of Boost since it uses the new asio library for network I/O. When needed, it is possible to make a few changes to the code and use the standalone libasio along with Boost 1.35 instead.

 To test out libzeep, you have to edit the makefile and make sure the names of the boost libraries are correct for your installation.
-After this you simply type make and a 'zeep' executable is build.
+After this you simply type 'make' and a 'zeep' executable is build.

-Have a look at the zeep.cpp file to see how to create a server.
+Have a look at the zeep-test.cpp file to see how to create a server.
 This example server is not entirely trivial since it has three exported methods that each take another set of parameters.

 When you run this sample server, it listens to port 10333 on your localhost.
 You can access the wsdl by pointing your browser at: